jtorral/patroniTraining/README.md

     listen-peer-urls: "http://192.168.50.10:2380"
     listen-client-urls: "http://192.168.50.10:2379,http://localhost:2379"
     advertise-client-urls: "http://192.168.50.10:2379"

     Add the following environment variable to your profile for easy access to the etcd endpoints

             export ENDPOINTS="pgha1:2380,pgha2:2380,pgha3:2380,pgha4:2380,pgha5:2380"

 If you wanted to create the etcd config using the aliases we added to the /etc/hosts file you would add the -e flag to the etcdSetup script.

      /etcdSetup.sh -y -e

-Which would generate the following config file instead.
+Which generates the following config file using the etcd names .

     name: etcd1
     initial-cluster: "etcd1=http://192.168.50.10:2380,etcd2=http://192.168.50.11:2380,etcd3=http://192.168.50.12:2380,etcd4=http://192.168.50.13:2380,etcd5=http://192.168.50.14:2380"